Skip to content

 Auditor’s Duty

-(3) He should ensure that instalments of loans are being deducted out of the employee’s salary regularly in all the cases.
+(3) He should ensure that installments of loans are being deducted out of the employee’s salary regularly in all cases.

 (5) He should see that proper steps are taken by the organization if recovery of loans is doubtful in some cases.